 MU-MIMO transmission on an RU in an EHT TB PPDU where the RU does not span the entire PPDU bandwidth (UL MU-MIMO within OFDMA).
 If supported, then the non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8 (TBD.
 Note: 8 is used for 11ax)

-Reception of a 160 MHz EHT MU PPDU, or transmission of a 160 MHz EHT TB PPDU in 5 GHz and 6 GHz bands where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width.

-Reception of a 320 MHz EHT MU PPDU, or transmission of a 320 MHz EHT TB PPDU in 6 GHz bands where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width.
+.

 EHT MU PPDUs with a 4x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (receive).